openharmony/docs/en/application-dev/reference/arkui-ts/ts-state-management.md

 setOrCreate&lt;T&gt;(propName: string, newValue: T): boolean

-Sets a new value for the attribute with the specified attribute name in LocalStorage or, if the attribute does not exist, creates one with the specified attribute name and default value.
+Sets a new value for the attribute with the specified attribute name in LocalStorage or, if the attribute does not exist, creates one with the specified attribute name and the set value.
+If the new value is the same as the existing value of the attribute with the specified attribute name, the state variable will not instruct the UI to update the value of the attribute.

 Since API version 9, this API is supported in ArkTS widgets.